 Deals are generally not blocked in Finland

-The Finnish government views foreign ownership positively as a catalyst for increasing internationalization and competiveness.
+The Finnish government views foreign ownership positively as a catalyst for increasing internationalization and competitiveness.
 Deals are only restricted when they meet very specific criteria.
-The objective of the Finnish Act on Monitoring Foreign Ownership (172/2012), also known as the "Monitoring Act," is to assess foreign investments for their potential impact on national interests.
+The objective of the Finnish Act on Monitoring Foreign Ownership (172/2012), also known as the “Monitoring Act,” is to assess foreign investments for their potential impact on national interests.
 When it is deemed necessary to protect national defense and safeguard public order and security, the government may restrict the transfer of influence to foreigners, foreign organizations and foundations.
 The Monitoring Act has a special focus on defense industry companies, including dual-use companies.

-Under the Monitoring Act, a "corporate acquisition" occurs when a foreign owner gains control of at least one tenth, one third or one half of the aggregate number of votes conferred by all shares in a Finnish company—or otherwise secures a holding that confers decision-making authority.
+Under the Monitoring Act, a “corporate acquisition” occurs when a foreign owner gains control of at least one-tenth, one-third or one-half of the aggregate number of votes conferred by all shares in a Finnish company—or otherwise secures a holding that confers decisionmaking authority.